Grrrolf/Test/Networking.rst

 - telnet 192.168.2.64
 - telnet 64.64.64.64

-If you use windows, make sure to type the ip address in the 'host' input field before making a connection.
+If you use Microsoft Windows Operating System, open your telnet client and make sure to type the ip address in the 'host' input field of your telnet client before making a connection.

 Once you're logged in, the screen will look like this: